snikch/jquery.dirtyforms/README.md

 // Enable Debugging
 $.DirtyForms.debug = true;

-// Two custom selectors are available
-// Select all forms that are dirty
+// Select all forms that are dirty, and set them clean.
-$('form:dirty');
+// This will make them forget the current dirty state and any changes
+// after this call will make the form dirty again.
+$('form:dirty').dirtyForms('setClean');

+// Rescan to sync the dirty state with any dynamically added forms/fields
+// or changes to the ignore state.
+This comes in handy when styling fields
-// Select all forms that are being watched for changes
+// with CSS that are dirty.
-$('form:dirtylistening');
+$('form').dirtyForms('rescan');

 ```

 ## Ignoring Things